d-koppenhagen/k9n.dev/blog/2022-10-vue-dynamic-menu-route-based.md

 /* ... */
 ```

-Let's create a new folder `app-section-1` simulating kind of an app plugin or modules which contains the extensible part for our app.
+Let's create a new folder `app-section-1` simulating kind of an app plugin or modules containing the extensible part for our app.
 Here we create another `routes.ts` file that holds the route configuration for this app part.

 The configuration defines a base route that represents the main navigation item and redirects to it's first child route `page-1`.